sirthias/spliff/README.md

 -----

-Since information about the differences between two sequences of arbitrary objects are useful in a very broad range of applications contexts _spliff_ provides several distinct "views" onto the diff data.
+Since information about the differences between two sequences of arbitrary objects are useful in a very broad range of application contexts _spliff_ provides several distinct "views" onto the diff data.
 Simply pick the one(s) that are most suited to the task you are trying to solve:

 ### 1. Basic Operations